stephenc0/my-observability/README.md

 ## defaults
-urls as configured will be:
+urls as configured in defaults will be:

 grafana: http://localhost:3000/
 prom: http://localhost:9090/